 Sue worked for many years in the advertising and marketing industry as a graphic designer, creative director and business owner.
-She is trained in graphics, ceramics and fine art, and has worked as a self employed artist since 2008.
+She is trained in graphics, ceramics and fine art, and has worked as a multi disciplinary artist since 2008.

-She is active in the local art community, helps run the Baw Baw Arts Alliance and was a member of the Arts and Cultural Advisory Committee (to Baw Baw Shire).
+She is active in the local art community, helps run the Baw Baw Arts Alliance and is a member of the Arts and Cultural Advisory Committee (to Baw Baw Shire).
 Sue is an inaugural committee member of the Old Drouin Butter Factory Inc. – set up to fundraise, develop and purchase a historic building on behalf of the community for a Creative Arts Complex.

 February 2011 Selected to be part of Emergence Exhibition, Federation Square, Melbourne.